17 Walks in Edinburgh to Get Your Step Count Up!

 Just one mile from the city centre, you almost wouldn’t believe that these seventy acres of beautiful landscaped gardens exist.

-Visitors are spoiled with 100,000 plants across the estate.
 There are ten glasshouses which are home 3,000 exotic plants from around the World.

 Best of all, entry to the gardens is free.
-Entry to the glasshouses is charged, but is free for children.
+Entry to the glasshouses is charged but is free for children.
 Visit their website for opening times and entry costs.

-→ The Botanics is just one of many great cheap things to do in Edinburgh.
-Check out our guide for many more.
+The Botanics is just one of many great cheap things to do in Edinburgh.

 Royal Botanic Glasshouse with blue sky